 After that, it’s time for the main event.
 You might stay seated or lay down on a bed depending on the muscles of focus.
 Your therapist will feel your muscles to find the characteristic tight ropy bands of trigger points, says Liu.
 Then they’ll press and hold the trigger point to release it.
 She likens it to squeezing a lemon: “The more you press and stretch it, the more ‘juices’ will come out.”

 Don’t be surprised if your practitioner targets muscles seemingly disconnected from your pain.
 “We don’t treat where it hurts.
 We treat why it hurts there,” says Biancalana.
 “That’s because 80 percent of trigger points create pain in places distant from where the trigger point is located.”
-For instance, says Liu, a trigger point in your neck may shorten the muscles connected to your shoulder, thereby decreasing range of motion and causing pain in that area.
+For instance, according to Liu, a trigger point in your neck may shorten the muscles connected to your shoulder, thereby decreasing range of motion and causing pain in that area.

 Therapy doesn’t stop at the end of the session.
 “I often give my patients homework,” says Liu.
 “We’ll address the things that need to change to relieve and prevent trigger points, like your sleeping position or posture.”